 If you are looking for detailed analysis on some of these pairings, please read the following posts:

-Gain an in-depth textual understanding, explanations of critical analysis, and essay writing skills with Text-Based English classes at Matrix.
+Gain an in-depth textual understanding, explanations of critical analysis, and essay writing skills with our HSC Preparation Course.
+Learn how to boost your marks before the HSC!

 © Matrix Education and www.matrix.edu.au, 2019.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.